 Rick's Place Hours

-Rick’s Place is CLOSED due to COVID-19 and in cooperation with our leaders who have asked all parks to close and for citizens to shelter-in-place.
+[COVID-19 update 03 APR 2020: Rick’s Place greenspace and trail is open.
+The playgrounds are closed at the City’s request.]
 After the city resumes normal operations, Rick’s Place will open dawn-to-dusk, year round with exceptions listed on our calendar.

 The Rick Herrema Foundation (RHF) strengthens relationships and builds community for The Military Family through fun, quality activities.